Food and Drink on the National Three Peaks Challenge

 Hafod Eryri, the café at the summit of Snowdon, is open when the Snowdon Mountain Railway is running (typically Easter to October, daytime only).
 Don't count on it being open for your attempt.

-On our Open and Private guided challenges, we stop at motorway services before entering the Lake District and again on our way to North Wales.
+On our Guided and Private challenges, we stop at motorway services before entering the Lake District and again on our way to North Wales.

 After the Challenge